influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 Value of the template variable.

 {{% note %}}
-Whenever template variables are modified in the dashboard, the corresponding URL query parameters are automatically updated.
+When template variables are modified in the dashboard, the corresponding URL query parameters are automatically updated.
 {{% /note %}}